VNG-Realisatie/nlx/docs/docs/try-nlx/docker/retrieve-a-demo-certificate.md

 - **Organization Name**, please enter a URL-friendly value with a maximum length of 100 characters.
   A good value could be: `my-organization`.
 - **Organization Unit Name**, enter any value
-- **Common name**, this should correspond to the Fully Qualified Domain Name (FQDN) of your inway, e.g. `inway.my-organization.nl` or `nlx.my-organization.nl`.
-For an outway this FQDN does not have to be resolvable.
-It is possible to use the inway certificate for the outway and NLX Management.
+- **Common name**, this should correspond to the Fully Qualified Domain Name (FQDN) of your Inway, we will use `my-organization.nl` for this guide.
+For an Outway this FQDN does not have to be resolvable.
+It is possible to use the Inway certificate for the Outway and NLX Management.
 - **Email Address**, enter any value
 - **Serial Number** (optional), enter a serial number with a maximum length of 20 characters.
 Also make sure this value is unique for the network in the [directory overview](https://directory.demo.nlx.io) as we do not check for uniqueness.
 - **A challenge password**, leave empty